DCC-EX/dcc-ex.github.io/docs/turntables/turntable-ex.rst

 * Use a mechanical method to switch the phase based on the physical position of the turntable
 * Use Turntable-EX and EX-RAIL position definitions to reverse or maintain the phase as appropriate for each position

-The critical aspect when using Turntable-EX and EX-RAIL to control the phase is to ensure the entry and exit tracks for each position are wired with the same phase or polarity.
+The critical aspect when using Turntable-EX/EX-RAIL or a mechanical method to control the phase is to ensure the entry and exit tracks for each position are wired with the same phase or polarity.
+An auto reverser will allow out of phase layouts to work as it will always reverse on a short circuit.

+INSERT IMAGES HERE - animated gif perhaps?

 Automation with EX-RAIL
 =======================

 MOVETT(vpin, steps, activity)

+DONE before first ROUTE, if a position is preferred on startup, make it explicit.

 Test and tune
 =============